 Storage: This product is a Scheduled Poison.
 Observe all relevant regulations regarding sale, transport and storage of this schedule of poison.
+Make sure that the product does not come into contact with substances listed under "Incompatibilities" in Section 10.
+Some liquid preparations settle or separate on standing and may require stirring before use.
 Check packaging - there may be further storage instructions on the label.

-Section 8 - Exposure Controls and Personal Protection
+Section 8 - Exposure Controls And Personal Protection

-The following Australian Standards will provide general advice regarding safety clothing and equipment: Respiratory equipment: AS/NZS 1715, Protective Gloves: AS 2161, Occupational Protective Clothing: AS/NZS 4501 set 2008, Industrial Eye Protection: AS1336 and AS/NZS 1337, Occupational Protective Footwear: AS/NZS2210.
+The following Australian Standards will provide general advice regarding safety clothing and equipment:

+Respiratory equipment: AS/NZS 1715, Protective Gloves: AS 2161, Occupational Protective Clothing: AS/NZS 4501 set 2008, Industrial Eye Protection: AS1336 and AS/NZS 1337, Occupational Protective Footwear: AS/NZS2210.

-SWA Exposure Limits TWA (mg/m^3) STEL (mg/m3)
+SWA Exposure Limits TWA (mg/m3) STEL (mg/m3) Picloram 10 not set